- One low monthly payment

 It’s nice to know that they show compassion to the greater community through a variety of worthy charities.
 Accredited Debt Relief is also a member of the American Fair Credit Council, the San Diego Regional Chamber of Commerce, and the International Association of Professional Debt Arbitrators.

 Is Debt Relief Right for You?

 How can you tell if debt relief is right for you?
 It really depends on how dire your financial situation has become.
-If you can still afford your monthly payments, it may not be worth enrolling in a debt settlement program.
+If you can still afford your monthly payments, it may not be worth signing up for a debt management program.

 After all, at some point, your car is going to break down, or someone in your family will need an expensive trip to the hospital.
 If you’re not actively saving to prepare for those moments, it’s time to explore your options.
-Your goal should always be able to save money (both in a regular savings account and a retirement account) regardless of your debt obligations.
+Your goal should always be able to save money regardless of your debt obligations.

 If you can’t do this, you’re setting yourself up for even more debt eventually in the future — probably when you least expect it.
 So start exploring your options.
 Can you save money on interest with a debt consolidation loan?

 You’ll need decent credit to qualify but you can aggressively commit to paying off your total amounts owed over the course of a few years.
-Is it extremely unlikely you can ever manage to pay off your debts?
+Is it extremely unlikely you can ever manage to pay off your credit card debt?
 Bankruptcy might be a viable option, but you could risk losing personal property to help offset what you owe.

 Consider contacting a bankruptcy attorney to determine what type of bankruptcy you could qualify for and what the implications would be for you.
 Debt management could help you keep your home, car, and other possessions without the stigma of having a bankruptcy listed on your credit report for seven to ten years.